samon duman rivros anagantios ogron cvtios || giamon semivisonna eqvos elemivios edrini cantlos

 |

-| From late July into August the time of Lughnasa |
+August and into September the time of Irish Lughnasa |

-| Mids OGRON Mat meaning: 'the Colder month' compare Welsh 'oer' and Irish 'fuar' |
+Mids OGRON Mat meaning: 'Cold' compare Welsh 'oer' and Irish 'fuar' |

 |